 Houston Jewish Film Festival

-$8 Evelyn Rubenstein JCC Member/Patron of the Arts/MFAH Film Buff/MFAH Member/HMH Member/Students/Seniors 60+ available at the time of purchase.
+Member price includes Evelyn Rubenstein JCC Member/Patron of the Arts/MFAH Film Buff/HMH Member.
+Discounts for Students/Seniors 60+ available at the time of purchase.

 $10 Discount for Students and Seniors

 Festival and Patron Passes provide entry for films only at the J, MATCH and The Emery/Weiner School.
 RSVP required for opening and closing nights, On the Map, and an Evening with Howard Rosenman.
 Patron of the Arts and Festival Pass seats will be released 15 minutes prior to each film at the J, MATCH and The Emery/Weiner School.
 Make sure to arrive early to guarantee your seat.

 Check the full schedule for the complete line-up, descriptions, prices, trailers and more.

 The story of film director Peter Gardos' Holocaust survivor parents and their turbulent past of which they never spoke.
 After his father's death, his mother gave him the packets of letters the two had exchanged which form the basis of this moving film.